nandhini315/E-Commerce_follow_along/README.md

 In this milestone , we will make our create an select address page in frontend and we will write product schema for the orders in the backend.

 ## 🌟 Milestone 24:
 In this milestone , we will make our create an order conformation page in frontend where will display products ordering and address selected and total price details.

+ ## 🌟Milestone 25:
+ This endpoint allows users to place orders by sending product details, user information, and address details.
+The system retrieves the user's _id using their email and processes each product as a separate order while maintaining the same address.
+Each order is stored in the MongoDB orders collection using the previously defined Order schema.
+This ensures that every product is tracked as an independent order while linking all orders to the same user and delivery address.